stackmon/docs/docs/epmon/index.md

 the compute endpoint).
 Such requests are cheap and can be performed in the loop i.e. every 5 seconds.
 Latency of those calls, as well as the return codes are being captured and sent to the metrics storage.

+EpMon is running as separate prioritized thread in scheduler to handle concurrency conflicts with running ApiMon monitoring scenarios.